|Values are valid only on day of printing.|

 Phenylketonuria (PKU) is the most frequent inherited disorder of amino acid metabolism (about 1:10,000-1:15,000) and was the first successfully treated inborn error of metabolism.
-It is inherited in an autosomal recessive manner and is caused by a defect in the enzyme phenylalanine hydroxylase (PAH), which converts the essential amino acid phenylalanine to tyrosine, a precursor of dopamine, catecholamines, melanin, and thyroxine.
+It is inherited in an autosomal recessive manner and is caused by a defect in the enzyme phenylalanine hydroxylase (PAH), which converts the essential amino acid phenylalanine to tyrosine. thyroxine.
 Deficiency of PAH results in decreased levels of tyrosine and an accumulation of phenylalanine in blood and tissues.
 Untreated, PKU leads to severe brain damage with intellectual impairment, behavior abnormalities, seizures, and spasticity.
 The level of enzyme activity differentiates classic PKU (PAH activity <1%) from other milder forms; however, all are characterized by increased levels of phenylalanine (hyperphenylalanemia).
 Treatment includes the early introduction of a diet low in phenylalanine.

 Monitoring effectiveness of dietary therapy in patients with hyperphenylalaninemia